ethpandaops/beacon/README.md

 `beacon` is a Go package that can be used to interact with an Ethereum Beacon Node.
 It provides functions for interacting with a beacon node, and fetches/caches some data from the beacon node to make it easier to use.

+As a general rule, any function that starts with `Fetch` will fetch data from the beacon node and cache it.
+All other functions will use the cached data.

 ## Features

 - Configurable health checks